sahib/brig/docs/features.rst

 a community that helps to overcome this over time.

 The best advice I can give you: Try it out and see if it fits your use case.
-If it doesn't I'm happy to here from you and wish you all the best with another tool.
+If it doesn't I'm happy to hear from you and wish you all the best with another tool.